 - Use your Brand or Industry keywords – Brands and popular industry terms do well in relatable traffic.
 Using Brand endorsements to trigger search user conversation is a great way to stimulate traffic.
 For instance, you have a sports jersey retail store and want to sell more product.
 Using #HockeyJerseys may not be actively searched, but with the NHL Playoffs in full swing, micro bloggers will jump into anything “hockey” and create massive conversations around your simple hashtag.

-- Be careful where you use your hashtags – Stay away from controversial hashtags to market product lines.
+- Be careful where you use your hashtags – Stay away from controversial ones designed to market product lines.
 Also be aware of hashtag hijacking.
-Have a backup plan to deal with offensive tweets or hashtags not going the way you planned.
+Have a backup plan to deal with offensive tweets or ones that are not going the way you planned.

 How to Harness the Hashtag Phenomenon

 Hashtags have the ability to help marketers to make real time connections.
-The question is, how do you incorporate them into your marketing campaign?
-You cannot just sprinkle hashtags willy-nilly throughout your pages.
+The question is, how do you find the right marketing mix and incorporate them into your marketing campaigns?
+You cannot just sprinkle them willy-nilly throughout your pages.

 - Know when to post.
 Twitter reports engagement for brands are 17% higher on weekends, yet only 19% of brands bother to utilize this huge potential.

 - Get the right number of hashtags.
-Posts with one to two hashtags show a 21% higher engagement than those with none and a 17% drop in engagement with more than two hashtags.
+Posts with one to two show a 21% higher engagement than those with none and a 17% drop in engagement with more than two.

 - Get your content right first.
 Produce quality, relevant content that will create followers.
 Make your blogs and site articles highly informative, entertaining and applicable to your hashtag.

-The power of the hashtag is growing exponentially.
+The power of this little marketing phenomenon is growing exponentially.
 Have you found a way to cash in?

-If you would like to build a campaign using the hashtag to advance it, contact our experts by email at firstname.lastname@example.org.
+If you would like to build a marketing campaign using the hashtag to advance it, contact our experts by email at [email protected].
 We can help you define marketing goals and optimize your online outlets.